Typicality of Contextuality: Introduction

 As previously stated, the linear program provided in Ref.~\cite{selby2024linear} assesses the contextuality of a prepare-and-measure scenario by constructing the associated generalized probabilistic theory (GPT) fragment and assessing whether this fragment admits of a simplex embedding.
 The program takes in a set of density operators $\Omega=\{\rho_P\}_{P\in\mathcal{P}}$ and a set of POVM elements $\mathcal{E}=\{E_{k|M}\}_{k|M\in K\times\mathcal{M}}$ and assesses how much partially depolarizing noise $0\leq r\leq1$ must act on the states of the scenario until a noncontextual model of it becomes possible.
 The quantity $r$, therefore, is a witness of nonclassicality, since any scenario with $r>0$ is necessarily contextual.
 This quantity has been previously named \emph{robustness of contextuality}.
 A summary of the linear program and its implementation\footnote{Available in Mathematica at \url{https://github.com/eliewolfe/SimplexEmbedding}~\cite{elie-git} and Python at \url{https://github.com/pjcavalcanti/SimplexEmbeddingGPT}~\cite{cavalcanti-git}, with the latter being employed in this work.} is given in Appendix~\ref{app:LP}.

 To study the typicality of quantum contextuality, we therefore perform extensive simulations of contextuality certification.
 We characterize each simulation by a tuple of parameters $(n,m,d; N)$, where $n$ is the number of preparations and $m$ is the number of binary measurements that comprise the prepare-and-measure scenario, $d$ is the dimension of the Hilbert space associated to the quantum system being investigated, and $N$ is the number of sampling iterations and assessments of contextuality.
-We begin by randomly sampling $n$ density matrices of dimension $d \times d$ and $m$ new density matrices, which together with their complements constitute the $m$ binary measurements of the scenario\footnote{ As we elaborate on in Ap.~\ref{app:qutip}, this sampling method for effects actually samples \textit{normalized} POVM elements.
-This is not necessarily the most general sampling one could perform, and we will include results with more generic sampling methods in a future version of this manuscript.
-Note, however, that this does not change assessments of nonclassicality by the linear program, as nonclassicality depends only on the \emph{cone} generated by such effects, which is the same if the effects were not normalized (but still non-zero)\cite{selby23fragments}.} (amounting to a total of $2m$ effects).
+We begin by randomly sampling $n$ density matrices of dimension $d \times d$ and $m$ pairs of POVM elements, each of which rescaled to ensure normalization (amounting to a total of $2m$ effects).
 We then employ the linear program~\cite{selby2024linear} to determine whether the statistics specified by $(n,m,d)$ admit a generalized-noncontextual model.

 This procedure is repeated $N$ times, with new random samples of states and effects in each run.
 We define the \emph{typicality of contextuality}, denoted by $t_{(n,m,d;N)}$, for a given scenario $(n,m,d;N)$ as the percentage of samples (out of $N$) that exhibit contextual behavior, i.e., for which the linear program assigned non-zero robustness $r$.
 When referring to the analytical typicality of contextuality that would emerge out of an infinite number of trials, we adopt $t_{(n,m,d)}$, suppressing the label $N$.